liapatiso95-ctrl/character-sheet/feats.md

 **Mastered Exploit.** Choose a 1st-degree Exploit you know that does not restore hit points.
 In combat, you can use this Exploit once per round without expending an Exploit Die, rolling a d4 for the Exploit Die.
 You regain this feature at the start of each of your turns.

+### Soothing Familiar
+***Prerequisites: Level 4+, Familiar Friend***

+You gain the following benefits.

+**Ability Score Increase.** Increase one ability score of your choice by 1, to a maximum of 20.

+**Healing Beacon.** Positive energy fills a 10-foot Emanation originating from your familiar as long as it is within 120 feet of you.
+Whenever an ally in that Emanation rolls a die to determine the number of Hit Points restored to a creature, that ally can treat any roll lower than half the die's maximum (rounded up) as equal to half that die's maximum (rounded up).

+\page
+{{pageNumber,auto}}

 ### Soul of the Storm Giant
 ***Prerequisites: Level 4+, strike of the giants (storm strike) feat***